Table of Contents

-Jehovah’s witnesses do not believe that Jesus was God in the flesh.
+Jehovah’s witnesses do not believe that Jesus was God incarnate.
 They believe Jesus was merely a created being.
-Here are some Bible verses that state that Jesus Christ is, indeed, God in the flesh:
+But here are some Bible verses that state that Jesus Christ is, indeed, God in the flesh:

 “Christ came, who is over all, God blessed for ever.
 Amen” (Romans 9:5).